How Many Get a BBL [Statistics, Trends, Risks]

 • 11% of all cosmetic procedures are Brazilian Butt Lifts.

-• 1 in every 2300 BBLs result in the death of the patient due to complication related to the surgery.
+• 1 in every 2300 BBLs results in the death of the patient due to complications related to the surgery.

 • BBLs are x30 times more dangerous (mortality rate) than breast augmentations.